 The ensemble cast for Ridley Scott's biopic is enough to entice us in alone.
 Lady Gaga, Adam Driver, Al Pacino, Jeremy Irons and Jared Leto?
 Yes, please!

 Lady Gaga is the star of the show, of course, holding the screen with sass, strength, and style.
 As a pop star known for her wild fashion choices, Gaga is a perfect fit for any film about fashion and clothes.

 House of Gucci recounts the evolution of the Gucci brand after humble Italian outsider Patrizia Reggiani (played by Lady Gaga) marries the grandson of Guccio Gucci, the founder of the label.
 But there's more than just designing suits to this wealthy family.

-3. Last Night in Soho (2021)
+4. Last Night in Soho (2021)

-It's crime, drama, horror, supernatural, slasher, coming-of-age... with a bizarre plot that blurs lines between past and present, real and hallucinatory, our world and the dream world.
+It's crime, drama, horror, supernatural, slasher, coming-of-age... all with a bizarre plot that blurs lines between past and present, real and hallucinatory, our world and the dream world.

 Way back in the Swingin' Sixties, the life of wannabe singer Sandie (played by Anya Taylor-Joy) is ruined by a seductive pimp named Jack (played by Matt Smith).

 Fast-forward fifty years and young Ellie Turner (played by Thomasin McKenzie)—inspired by the 60s aesthetic—dreams of becoming a fashionista.
 She hops a train to the London College of Fashion, but the student life isn't all it's hyped up to be.